lsst/LDM-230/index.rst

-A worker job, which is written using the Pipeline Construction Toolkit, is started with a visit id, the number of exposures to be taken, a boresight pointing, a filter id, and a CCD id.
-The job begins by computing a spatial region that covers the expected area of the CCD plus a margin.
-It then retrieves the template image (by filter and airmass), Objects (from the last Data Release), DIAObjects, past DIASources, and SSObjects that overlap that region using the Data Access Client Framework.
-It also retrieves the master calibration images appropriate for that CCD and filter.
+A worker job, which is written using the Pipeline Construction Toolkit, is started with a visit id, the number of exposures to be taken, a boresight pointing, a filter id, and a :term:`CCD` id.
+The job begins by computing a spatial region that covers the expected area of the :term:`CCD` plus a margin.
+It then retrieves the template image (by filter and airmass), Objects (from the last Data Release), :term:`DIAObject`\s, past :term:`DIASource`\s, and :term:`SSObject`\s that overlap that region using the Data Access Client Framework.
+It also retrieves the master calibration images appropriate for that :term:`CCD` and filter.
 Note that we have the time from the nextVisit event to the completion of the first exposure of the visit, which is a minimum of 15 seconds, to start the worker job and perform this retrieval.

-The job contacts the Archive DMCS to determine the appropriate distributor for the first image for the visit and raft.
+The job contacts the Archive :term:`DMCS` to determine the appropriate distributor for the first image for the visit and raft.
 This is a blocking call.
 When the distributor is known, the image is requested from it, also via a blocking call.
 After that image, and associated telemetry, has been retrieved and its integrity verified via hash or checksum, instrument signature removal may be performed, if configured.
-Succeeding images are requested in the same way, again by contacting the Archive DMCS and then the distributor.
-When the second image of a pair is received, along with associated telemetry, it performs the Alert Production processing to generate DIASources, update DIAObjects, and issue Alerts.
+Succeeding images are requested in the same way, again by contacting the Archive :term:`DMCS` and then the distributor.
+When the second image of a pair is received, along with associated telemetry, it performs the Alert Production processing to generate :term:`DIASource`\s, update :term:`DIAObject`\s, and issue Alerts.

 The Alert Production processing includes elements from the Single-Frame Processing Pipelines, Association Pipelines, Alert Generation Pipeline, Moving Object Pipelines, and Difference Imaging Pipeline.
-This includes instrument signature removal (ISR); CCD assembly from constituent amplifiers; cosmic ray removal and visit image combination; image calibration (WCS, PSF, and background determination); image differencing with the template; detection and measurement on the difference image;
+This includes instrument signature removal (:term:`ISR`); :term:`CCD` assembly from constituent amplifiers; cosmic ray removal and visit image combination;
+image calibration (:term:`WCS`, :term:`PSF`, and background determination);
-forced photometry on the calibrated exposure at the positions of the difference image detections; spatial association of DIASources with SSObjects (at positions interpolated using pre-computed coefficients and the exact midpoint of the exposure) and DIAObjects; creation of new DIAObjects for any unassociated DIASources; science data quality analysis (SDQA) on all data products; and generation of Alerts for all relevant DIASources.
+image differencing with the template; detection and measurement on the difference image; forced photometry on the calibrated exposure at the positions of the difference image detections; spatial association of :term:`DIASource`\s with :term:`SSObject`\s (at positions interpolated using pre-computed coefficients and the exact midpoint of the exposure) and :term:`DIAObject`\s; creation of new :term:`DIAObject`\s for any unassociated :term:`DIASource`\s; science data quality analysis (SDQA) on all data products; and generation of Alerts for all relevant :term:`DIASource`\s.

+:term:`DIASource`\s, :term:`DIAObject`\s, and :term:`SSObject`\s are
-DIASources, DIAObjects, and SSObjects are updated (append-only) in the Level 1 database.
+updated (append-only) in the Level 1 database.
 Alerts are sent to the local alert distribution point.
 The calibrated and difference images are written to their respective caches.
 All images written are tagged with the Alert Production Cluster mode.
 The Data Access Client Framework is used for all of this output.

-Information from the image calibration and SDQA, including the WCS and information about the PSF, is sent via the DM Event Services to the Base DMCS, which then publishes it via DDS as telemetry.
+Information from the image calibration and SDQA, including the :term:`WCS` and information about the :term:`PSF`, is sent via the :term:`DM` Event Services to the Base :term:`DMCS`, which then publishes it via DDS as telemetry.

-If the algorithms require communication of data between CCD jobs, either to determine global, focal-plane-wide values or to retrieve certain data from neighboring CCDs, the DM Inter-Process Messaging Services are used.
+If the algorithms require communication of data between :term:`CCD` jobs, either to determine global, focal-plane-wide values or to retrieve certain data from neighboring :term:`CCD`\s, the DM Inter-Process Messaging Services are used.
 These services may be implemented using two technologies, transparent to application code:

 1. The jobs may communicate via the DM Event Services.